We use our proprietary methodology to produce these rankings. Learn more →

 Degree majors include Game Art, 3-D Animation, Art Education, Fashion Design, and Illustration.
 The online Bachelor’s in Game Art consists of 120 credit hours, which offers students a well-rounded education through a liberal arts background with an analytic basis.

-The 51 core credits required for the degree include instruction in 3-D Computer Animation Motion Studies, Game Animation and Motion Capture, Character and Level Design, Lighting and Texture, and Game Shade Development.
+The 51 core credits required for the degree include instruction in 3-D Computer Animation Motion Studies, Character and Level Design, Lighting and Texture, and Game Shade Development.
 Standard video game software is used as the basic educational tool.
 Instructors encourage creativity and innovation.

 Woodbury University